LeatherDiamond/chatGPT-article-generator/README.md

 pip install -r requirements.txt
 ```

-**4. Provide `OpenAI API KEY` in line 3 of *"main.py"* file.**

-> More details on how to get the key can be found by clicking on the following [link](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).
+**4. Provide `API_KEY` variable in `.env` file in the directory where the script is located.**

+> You can generate API keys in the OpenAI web interface.
+See the [link](https://platform.openai.com/account/api-keys) for details.

-**5. Run the script, write a topic you want the AI to respond to, enjoy the power of ChatGPT.**
+**5. Run the script, choose the option of generating content, enjoy the power of ChatGPT.**

 # Why should you try it?

-1. Effortless Content Ideation: With the script, generating content ideas becomes a breeze.
-It assists in brainstorming by automatically generating titles and agendas that can serve as starting points for your creative projects.
+1. ***Effortless Content Ideation:*** With the script, generating content ideas becomes a breeze.
+It assists in brainstorming by automatically generating titles and agendas that serve as starting points for your creative projects.

-2. Structured Content Creation: The script streamlines the content creation process by not only suggesting titles and agendas but also recording the generated paragraphs in a structured manner.
-This ensures that your final output is both well-organized and coherent.
+2. ***Structured Content Creation:*** The script streamlines the content creation process by suggesting titles and agendas, while also recording generated paragraphs in a structured manner.
+This guarantees your final output is organized and coherent.

-3. Time-Saving: Instead of spending hours brainstorming, outlining, and saving content manually, the script automates these tasks.
-It significantly reduces the time you invest in content preparation while maintaining quality.
+3. ***Time-Saving:*** Save hours by automating brainstorming, outlining, and content saving.
+The script significantly reduces the time invested in content preparation while maintaining high quality.

-4. Diverse Applications: Whether you're a writer, presenter, or content creator, this script caters to a wide range of applications.
-It's equally useful for blog post ideas, presentation outlines, or generating snippets for social media posts.
+4. ***Diverse Applications:*** Suited for writers, presenters, and content creators, the script caters to various needs.
+It's perfect for generating blog post ideas, crafting presentation outlines, or creating engaging snippets for social media.

-5. Harnessing GPT-3.5: By utilizing GPT-3.5's language capabilities, the script produces human-like text that adapts to your provided context.
-This ensures that the generated content aligns with your intended style and tone.
+5. ***Harnessing GPT-3.5:*** Leveraging GPT-3.5's language capabilities, the script produces human-like text adapted to your context.
+Content is aligned with your intended style and tone, adding authenticity to your work.

-6. Customizability: The script is designed to be adaptable to your specific needs.
-You can easily tweak parameters, such as the number of titles or the length of generated paragraphs, to match your preferences and requirements.
-This level of customization empowers you to fine-tune the generated content to align perfectly with your project's goals.
+6. ***Customizability:*** Tailor the script to your requirements.
+Easily modify parameters such as the number of titles, length of paragraphs, image size to match your preferences.
+This customization empowers you to fine-tune generated content to fit your project perfectly.

+7. ***Image Generation:*** Take your creativity further with the ability to generate images based on your queries.
+The script fetches visuals that align with your ideas and saves them to the root directory, adding a visual dimension to your content.

 Experience the convenience, efficiency, and accessibility of automated content generation.
-Try out this script and witness how it can transform your content creation workflow.
-Say goodbye to writer's block and hello to an endless stream of ideas, structured content, all neatly saved in an HTML file right alongside your script.
+Try out this script and witness how it transforms your content creation workflow.
+Bid farewell to writer's block and welcome an endless stream of ideas, structured content, and visuals, all neatly saved in separate files alongside your script.

 # License